stellantilet/vue-typescript-boilerplate/client/README.md

 ```

 ## Shell Script info

-for the accepting of changes
+* for the accepting of regression changes
 pass in an environment variable before typing the npm script
 ```sh
 SPECNAME='somespecname.spec.ts'